saltyorg/docs/docs/sandbox/apps/guacamole.md

 ## What is it?

-[Guacamole](https://guacamole.apache.org/){: target=_blank rel="noopener noreferrer" } is a clientless remote desktop gateway.
+[Guacamole](https://guacamole.apache.org/) is a clientless remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.

 We call it clientless because no plugins or client software are required.